deckgo/starter-kit/README.md

 [lite-server](https://github.com/johnpapa/lite-server) and [Webpack](https://webpack.js.org) are use to helps you during the development of your presentation.

-In a terminal, start the following command to bundle your slides and keep listening to their modifications:
+In a terminal, start the following command to bundle your slides and to keep listening to modifications:

 ```bash
 npm run watch